Higher Swineshaw Reservoir

-Higher Swineshaw Reservoir is the highest reservoir in a series of four in the Brushes valley above Stalybridge in Greater Manchester.
-It was built in the 19th century to provide a supply of safe drinking water.
+Higher Swineshaw Reservoir is the highest reservoir in a series of four in the Brushes Valley above Stalybridge in Greater Manchester.
+It was built in the 19th century by the corporations of Ashton-under-Lyne and Stalybridge to provide a supply of safe drinking water, one of four reservoirs authorised by the Ashton-under-Lyne and Stalybridge (Corporations) Waterworks Act 1864 (27 & 28 Vict. c. xlvii).
 Though the reservoir and its watershed are totally in Greater Manchester it is within a mile of the Derbyshire border.
 It is owned and operated by United Utilities.

 The reservoir dam consists of a clay core within an earth embankment.
 The Peak District Boundary Walk runs across the dam on the south side of the reservoir.